Rev. Dr. Christine Roush

-The Rev. Dr. Christine Roush is invested in her ministry as mission engagement specialist for American Baptist Home Mission Societies (ABHMS) because she wholeheartedly believes that, when organizations and individuals collaborate, they can accomplish so much more than they can accomplish alone.
+The Rev. Dr. Christine Roush is invested in her ministry as associate director of Discipleship for American Baptist Home Mission Societies (ABHMS) because she wholeheartedly believes that, when organizations and individuals collaborate, they can accomplish so much more than they can accomplish alone.

 “The world is in desperate need of Jesus,” she says.
 “And we can serve more effectively as His hands and feet when we work together.”